JevinMenezes/JevinMenezes/README.md

 * Software Developer by profession

-- 💬 Always in for discussins involving Science and Technologies 😄
+- 💬 Always in for trending discussions in Science and Technology 😄
 - ⚡ Fun fact: The name's *Jevin Menezes* and the address is *127.0.0.1* 😉

 Links: [Twitter](https://twitter.com/JevinMenezes) · [LinkedIn](https://in.linkedin.com/in/jevinmenezes) · [GitHub](https://github.com/JevinMenezes)